 Instructions

-• Trim any white tendons from the tenderloins and discard.
+• Trim and discard any white tendons from the chicken tenderloins.
 In a shallow dish, combine the flour with 1-1/2 teaspoons salt and a few grinds of black pepper.

-• Coat the bottom of a large sauté pan with vegetable oil and heat on medium-high.
+• Coat the bottom of a large sauté pan with vegetable oil and heat over medium-high heat.

-• Return the chicken to the pan, nestling it on top of the mushrooms.
-Pour in the broth, and once it begins to bubble, scatter the spinach on top.
-Cover the pan.
+• Return the chicken to the pan, nestling the tenderloins into the mushrooms.
+Pour in the chicken broth and bring to a gentle simmer.

 Nutrition